-Venezuela's economic freedom score is 28.1, making its economy the 174th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 2.3 points from last year, and Venezuela is ranked 31st out of 32 countries in the Americas region.
+enezuela's economic freedom score is 27.6, making its economy the 174th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 0.5 point from last year, and Venezuela is ranked 31st out of 32 countries in the Americas region.
 The country's economic freedom score is lower than the world and regional averages.
-Venezuela's economy is considered "repressed" according to the 2024 Index.
+Venezuela's economy is considered "repressed" according to the 2025 Index.

-Venezuela's increasingly stagnant formal economy is undermined by state interference, and informal activity is expanding.
+Severely hampered by state interference, Venezuela's formal economy is increasingly stagnant, and informal activity is expanding.
 Prices of almost all goods and services are controlled.
 Because of rampant corruption and the legal framework's deficiencies, the rule of law remains fragile and uneven.
 The freedom to engage in entrepreneurial activity is constrained by heavy government control and inconsistent enforcement of regulations.
 There is little decision-making transparency, and most contracts are awarded without competition.
-The labor market remains controlled by the state.
-Inflation is almost 187 percent.
+The labor market is still controlled by the state.